Evergreens are something of a misnomer, as the color in question need not be green. For instance, the color may be blue or gold.

 - Vintage Gold false cypress (Chamaecyparis pisifera 'Vintage Gold'): This mounding evergreen shrub (5 feet x 3 feet) sports golden, thread-like leaves.

 - Cripps false cypress (Chamaecyparis obtusa 'Crippsii'): A good choice if you want a golden evergreen in tree form (10 feet x 5 feet).

-Trees and shrubs can be classified as either evergreen or deciduous.
-Another term that comes into play here is "conifer."
-Many conifer trees are evergreen, but not all, so the two words are not synonymous, even though some people mistakenly use them that way.
-The tamarack, or "larch" tree (Larix), for example, is a conifer, but it is not an evergreen.
+Trees and shrubs can be classified as either evergreen or deciduous (the latter drop their leaves in fall).
+Another term that comes into play here is "conifer," which literally means "bearing cones."
+Many conifer trees are evergreen, but not all are, so the two words are not synonymous, even though some people mistakenly use them that way.
+The tamarack, or "larch" tree (Larix laricina), for example, is a conifer, but it is not an evergreen.

 - Canadian hemlock tree (Tsuga canadiensis)

 - Yew shrubs (Taxus spp.)

 - Blue Rug juniper (Juniperus horizontalis 'Wiltonii')